masif2002/AZ-900-notes/README.md

 GRS => Geo Redundant Storage
 RA-GRS => Read-Access Geo Redundant Storage
 ```
+* Geo-redundant storage (GRS) copies your data synchronously three times within a single physical location in the primary region using LRS.
+It then copies your data asynchronously to a single physical location in the secondary region.
+Within the secondary region, your data is copied synchronously three times using LRS
 ## Resource, Resource Groups and Subscriptions

 ### Resource Groups